mucsci-students/2022fa-475-Dreadcore/README.md

 # Developed by Matt Giacoponello, Austin An, Trevor Bender

 # Creator of Player sprite and music (besides main menu theme): Matt Giacoponello
+#Note: When using spider mode press F to return back to the player.
 # Download for windows https://drive.google.com/file/d/1ls1fMbP8wgiovDaH_GnZ4JHn4SdNEWbD/view?usp=share_link
 # Download for Mac: trying to get it.